 On July 25, 1957, Anheuser-Busch announced it would build its new Florida facility in Tampa on a 160-acre tract of land that was part of the former Henderson Airport.
 The land was purchased from the Greater Tampa Chamber of Commerce for $320,000 and was part of a larger proposed industrial park encompassing approximately 1,000 acres.
 It was also located just south of the new Schlitz brewery.

 At the time of the announcement, Anheuser-Busch estimated the new brewery would cost between $20 and $25 million to build and have a production capacity of between 600,000 and 800,000 barrels per year.
 In addition to the beer, it was expected the facility would also produce other goods, like yeast.
-The brewery was expected to be in operation by late 1958.
+The brewery was anticipated to be in operation by late 1958.

 Brewing commenced at the new facility on March 12, 1959, with the first batch of finished beer expected to be shipped on or around May 18.
+The brewery initially had a capacity of over 500,000 barrels per year and served five states.

+By 1967, the brewery was listed as a $37 million facility with a capacity of over 1 million barrels serving only the state of Florida.
 The brewery continued to operate at the park until late 1995 when it was closed as part of corporate restructuring.
 At the time, it was Anheuser-Busch’s smallest brewer employing approximately 375 workers.
-The last of the beer was shipped out of the brewery in early December, and the final handful of workers closed out their last shift at 3 p.m. on December 21, 1995.
+The last of the beer was shipped out of the brewery in early December, and the final handful of workers closed out their final shift at 3 p.m. on December 21, 1995.

 It was later demolished and a large portion of the land it occupied was used for Gwazi, a wooden roller coaster that opened in 1999.